meyerhoffl/Final-Project/README.md

 are just being displayed in the console log.

 Ultimately, I'd like to sort the routes by elevation, like I did for the distances, so that the user can select a route based on distance and elevation along the way.
-For the sake of finishing the project, however, I am working on a function that would enable the user to click a button next to the route they want and display the elevation stats for that route.
+For the sake of finishing the project before March 27, however, I am working on a function that would enable the user to click a button next to the route they want and display the elevation stats for that route.